Redefining Radial Closure.

 Clinically.
 Comfortably.
 Clearly.

-SĀPH™ (Suction Activated Patent Hemostasis) is the first and only radial closure device that works with blood flow, not against it.
+SĀPH (Suction Activated Patent Hemostasis) represents a non-compressive, suction-based approach to radial closure that works with blood flow, not against it.

 Leveraging a proprietary suction mechanism, it achieves hemostasis by gently drawing the artery to a soft external seal—without circumferential or downward compression.
 SĀPH is designed to help minimize the risk of Radial Artery Occlusion (RAO), reduce post-procedure staff burden, and enhance patient comfort.